 2.2 Explicit Transformation via Translet

-In environments where the method return type is void or where the response cannot be controlled via a return value (such as in an Aspect/Interceptor), you can call the translet.transform(RestResponse) method directly.
+In environments where the method return type is void or where the response cannot be directly controlled via a return value (such as in an Aspect, Interceptor, or Advice), call the translet.transform(RestResponse) method.
 Calling this immediately triggers the transformation and response process using the provided response object.

 @Before